rcarmo/sushy/README.md

 # Sushy

 A wiki/blogging engine with a static file back-end.

+Demo site: <a href="http://sushy.no-bolso.com">http://sushy.no-bolso.com</a>.

 ## Status

-Currently working out-of-the box, with full-text indexing and most rendering transforms.
+Currently working out-of-the box, with full-text indexing and markup support already in place.
+Deployable to [Dokku][dokku]/[Heroku][heroku].

 Coming up next are my trademark HTTP tweaks and a number of navigation features: